djismgaming/wordpress-redis-memcached/README.md

-# WordPress image with added redis and memcached
+# WordPress image with added redis and memcached support

 This needs a reverse proxy like [SWAG](https://fleet.linuxserver.io/image?name=linuxserver/swag)